© Denzil Green

 Literature & Lore

 Port is usually served after meals.
 At the table, port is not served but passed around, right to left, for people to serve themselves.
-But do be nice and pass the Port to others, as it’s considered rude for people to ask for port.
+But remember to proactively pass the port to others, as it’s considered rude for people to ask for port.
 If someone doesn’t pass the port, you can politely tease them by asking “Do you know the Bishop of Norwich” or “Do you know Dr Wright of Norwich”?
 The Bishop, or Dr Wright, was known as someone who didn’t pass the port.
 Some English port decanters had rounded bottoms so that they couldn’t be set down in mid-journey around the table.

 Derbyshire, David.
 Port no longer the preserve of cigar-smoking men.
 Daily Telegraph.
 30 November 2004.